rns/MarpaX-Regex/etc.md

-improve build- and read-ability define names for metacharacters and character escapes
+improve build- and read-ability define names for metacharacters and character escapes take your regex and modularize it
+    needs full regex parser

 compile to Marpa::R2 for long strings and/or hard regexes external lexing lexemes